AbyelT/DD2482-devops-tasks/openfaas-tutorial/intro.md

 The benefits with using this framework include:

 * Deploy Serverless functions in containers, on any cloud-service provider without being locked to a single e.g. AWS, Google cloud.
 * Automatic scalability: handles spikes in traffic and scales down when idle
 * Write code in any language, package them in Docker containers.

-With OpenFaas, developers can automate maintenance and scaling.
-The time saved from this can be put on developing and deploying high-quality code faster, something that DevOps teams can benefit from.
+With OpenFaas, developers can automate maintenance and scaling of their functions & services.
+This framework would benefit DevOps teams, as the time saved can be put on developing high-quality code faster.

 ## What are Serverless Functions?
-Serverless Functions are server-side functions that is hosted and run by a third-party vendor e.g. Google cloud, AWS.
-The vendors takes care of infrastructure configuration, maintenance and scaling of the functions.
+Serverless Functions are server-side functions that are hosted and run by a third-party vendor e.g. Google cloud, AWS.
+The vendors take care of infrastructure configuration, maintenance and scaling of the functions.
+Developers are only concerned with developing and deploying the latest functions.

 ## What prior experience & tools is required?
 This tutorial is intended for beginners new to serverless functions.
 Experience with docker and Kubernetes are not required but is a bonus.
 The steps used are based on the [OpenFaas documentation](https://docs.openfaas.com/).